PollyTikhonova/ImGQfinder/README.md

 By default, the output will contain the quadruplex sequences.
 In case of big fasta sequences, you will need significantly more **time** and **space on the disk**.
 To avoid overconsuming of the resources you can do the following:\
 - If you do not need sequences you can turn off this behaviour with the tag `--no-sequences`.
 - Also, you can reduce the time of computations by multiprocessing option.
 Just type the number of kernels the program may use, like `--nthreads 4`. *Warning: there could be some issues with multiprocessing in Windows systems.*
 - By default, the program will generate 4 files, containing information about: quadruplets, quadruplexes, groups and ranges.
 You may request not all the files as output.
-Just type one or several names with the tag:
+Just type one or several names with the tag: `--output_type 0 3`, where `0 - quadruplets, 1 - quadruplexes, 2 - groups, 3 - ranges, 4 or all - all files`.

 ### Quadruplex Description